Architecture

 - Containerization for consistent environments where appropriate

-- Network configurations and state information stored in a database
+- Network configurations and state information stored in an embedded SQLite database

 - Local caching for performance optimization